OleksiyRudenko/subrepo-host/README.md

-# subrepo-host
+# Subrepo Hosting Repository

-This repo will host a sub-repo to test git-subrepo workflow
+This repo hosts a sub-repo to test git-subrepo workflow